Using flashlight to locate roof leak inside.

 Remember, these fixes are temporary.
 For lasting repairs:

-2. Consider a full roof replacement if your roof is old or extensively damaged.
+2. Consider a full roof replacement if your roof is old or extensively damaged get replacement advice.

 Preventing Future Leaks